Arkansas Water Quality at a Glance

 Know Your Water Source

 Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-The Arkansas Department of Health website provides access to Consumer Confidence Reports for all public water systems in the state.
+The Arkansas Department of Health website provides access to Consumer Confidence Reports for public water systems in the state.

 Support Infrastructure Investment

 Stay informed about local water infrastructure needs and support utility rate structures that enable necessary improvements.
-Attend public meetings when utilities discuss infrastructure upgrades and PFAS treatment investments.
+Attend public meetings when utilities discuss infrastructure upgrades and treatment investments for emerging contaminants like PFAS.

 Consider PFAS-Certified Filtration